-Students holding an academic baccalaurcate degree from an institution of approved standing, who have been in residence in the Department of Jurisprudence for three academic years (or, in case advanced credit has been allowed, have been in residence in this school at least during their third and last year), who have completed satisfactorily the prescribed course of study, or its equivalent, with a quality point average in Jurisprudence of at least 1.0, and who have demonstrated their ethical fitness, will receive the degree of Bachelor of Civil Law (B.C.L.), the historic law degree of the College of William and Mary in Virginia.
+Students holding an academic baccalaureate degree from an institution o approved standing, who have been in residence in the Department of Juris prudence for three academic years (or, in case advanced credit has been allowed have been in residence in this school at least during their third and last year), who have completed satisfactorily at least 90 semester credits in Jurisprudence, or their equivalent, with a quality point average of 1.0 or better in all the work undertaken, and who have demonstrated their ethical fitness, will receive the degree of Bachelor of Civil Law (B.C.L.), the historic law degree of the College of William and Mary in Virginia.

-^{}Under the rules of the Association of American Law Schools a student is not permitted to finish his degree requirements in a period of less than 90 weeks in actual physical residence.
+^{} Under the rules of the Association of American Law Schools a student is not permitted to finish his degree requirements in a period of less than 90 weeks of actual physical residence.